 This practice is easy to dismiss, but from experiences if you do not take time to address all the things expected of you, then things will be missed.
 Tasks will end up gathering digital dust without due dates.
 You will begin to struggle to remember when and if tasks need completing or if you have already done them.
 Without being mindful of the tasks you have, you will forget things and not get as much done.

 Everything needs to go in one place, no exceptions, no excuses and no forgetting!
 If you have one book to write everything in, then you must have one app to do the same.
 There is no perfect app and to be honest, most people will suffice with whatever app is pre-installed on your phone.
 Apple Reminders is my favourite app to use because it works with Siri.
 I find it hugely beneficial to ask Siri to do it rather than tapping through options, or even having to pull out my phone.

 This isn’t a pitch for a specific app, far from it.
 It’s more of a plea to pick something and stick with it.
-A, but a better system will.
-I have to use currently, but this will be stopping in the new year thankfully.
+A new app won’t help you get things done, but a better system will.
+I have to use Todoist for work tasks currently, but this will be stopping in the new year thankfully.
 However, even if you want to use one app for work and one for home to separate things, this is still an easy way to work.

 There are many things that physical todo lists excel in and there is no getting around it.
 If you really want to get things done, you have to put in some effort too.
 Expecting an app to save you without putting in the work is a shortcut to failing.